DavidOriel/DavidOriel/README.md

-## Hi, My name is David and currently im a Master Student at the hebrew university in Jerusalem.
 # 🚀 Hi, I'm David

 🔹 TA in Algorithms , Intro to Machine Learning, Data Mining, Calculus 1.
 🔹 Passionate about **Machine Learning, NLP, and AI Research**
 🔹 Open to collaborations and exciting projects!